Journey & Process

 4. To open a small community gallery space that will only take 25% commission on all artwork sold- only to support the costs of keeping the gallery open and funding community art classes.

-5. Our goal is to eventually provide a unique and meaningful arts programming for young adults, to provide education in the arts, and help to build a lifelong audience for the fine arts.
+5. Our goal is to eventually provide a unique and meaningful arts programming for young adults, to provide education in the arts, and help to build a lifelong multigenerational audience for the visual fine arts.

 Phase 3:

-6. After 10 years we aim to offer a dynamic and constantly-evolving program with a focus is on visual art and applied arts.
+6. After 15-20 years we aim to offer a dynamic and constantly-evolving program with a focus is on visual art and applied arts.
 The Museum/Gallery will be staffed by members of the Montague family and paid aspiring artist student interns, and all structured teaching activities will be led by master artist-teachers.

 Phase 4: